cecobask/socialdeck-api/README.md

 GraphQL comes with built-in scalar types (Int, Float, String, Boolean and ID).
 While this covers most of the use cases, often the developer would need custom type like Date, Email, URL and so on.
 I used [graphql-scalars](https://github.com/Urigo/graphql-scalars) package, that provides a collection of scalars that can be used out of the box.
-I used scalar types `Email`, `Date` and `Email` to support validation in my GraphQL API.
+I used scalar types `Email`, `Date` and `URL` to support validation in my GraphQL API.

 ### Authentication
 By default [Express](https://expressjs.com/) requests are sequential and no request can be linked